entrepreneur-interet-general/OpenScraper/README.md

 - must add logic to masterspider to request APIs
 - must migrate/copy data to a Elastic search (not only MongoDB)
 - must add a feature to use Selenium inside a spider if needed (ajax or .click function)
+- containerize the app for simpler deployment (locally or in production)
 - ...